-Word Open

-Size 20

-I'm doing this demonstration in Word, but it's applicable in any text field.
+Word Open Size 20 I'm doing this demonstration in Word, but it's applicable in any text field.
 Implement undo well, and you give speech users a superpower.
-I'm going to have to put down a little more text to show you the superpower period text to properly demonstrate the superpower period New Line Okay, I'm almost ready period New Line Just about there now period
+I'm going to have to put down a little more text to show you the superpower period 7 Befores text to properly demonstrate the superpower period New Line Okay, I'm almost ready period New Line Just about there now period Line Delete New Line Almost there period New Line Very very close now.
+New Paragraph Okay, I'm ready period